fnproject/tutorials/Introduction/README.md

 ### Understanding fn run

-If you use Docker the output of `fn run` should look familiar--it looks like the output you see when running `docker build` with a Dockerfile.
+If you have used Docker before the output of `fn run` should look familiar--it looks like the output you see when running `docker build` with a Dockerfile.
 Of course this is exactly what's happening!
 When you run a function like this Fn is dynamically generating a Dockerfile